davidbegin/chat_thief/TUTORIAL.md

 !buy !clap
 !buy damn
 !buy random
+!buy
 !steal clap beginbotbot
 !share !clap @artmattdank
 ```

-There are 800+ Soundeffects (and always climbing thanks to submissions from
+There are 900+ Soundeffects (and always climbing thanks to submissions from
 viewers like yourself), which you can gain access to.
 All soundeffects are
 managed in Git, and available at [Twitch Soundboard](https://github.com/davidbegin/twitch-soundboard).